 Sec.
-3-1-1. - Finance director.
+3-1-1. - Finance director Department of financial services; director of finance.

-The mayor with the consent of council may appoint a finance director who may serve as comptroller, treasurer, and plan administrator for all deferred compensation plans and all nonqualified pension plans.
-The finance directormay serve as plan or fund administrator and chief administrative officer for all qualified pension plans except as otherwise provided by law.
-The finance director may have charge of the financial services department as well as administration of the financial affairs of the city, including the keeping and supervision of all accounts, the levy, assessment and collection of taxes and other revenue, the making and collection of special assessments, the custody and disbursement of city funds and monies, the control over expenditures, and such other duties as the mayor may provide.
+Subject to the provisions of subsection 1-1-1(c), tThe mayor with the consent of council may appoint a finance directordirector of finance who may serve as comptroller, treasurer, and plan administrator for all deferred compensation plans and all nonqualified pension plans.
+The finance director-of finance-may serve as plan or fund administrator and chief administrative officer for all qualified pension plans except as otherwise provided by law.
+The finance director-of finance may have charge of the department of financial services department as well as administration of the financial affairs of the city, including the keeping and supervision of all accounts, the levy, assessment and collection of taxes and other revenue, the making and collection of special assessments, the custody and disbursement of city funds and monies, the control over expenditures, and such other duties as the mayor may provide.